bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 > hopeless).

-The overwhelming success of TypeScript and underwhelming success of sound gradual typing suggests that nobody will put up with any slowdown for production (except maybe gradual typing researchers).
+The overwhelming success of TypeScript and underwhelming success of sound gradual typing suggests that, at the moment, only gradual typing researchers and Typed Racket enthusiasts (which includes commercial users) put up with slowdowns.

-Still, if you propose a limit other than 1x we will build a second set of figures for the appendix.
-We have the full measurement data and scripts ready to get that quickly.
+Still, if the proposal is to request a limit other than 1x, we will build a second set of figures for the appendix.
+We have the full measurement data and scripts ready to get that somewhat quickly.

 > As you report, running all the benchmarks fully takes quite a lot of time, but
 > it seems to me that the bulk of that work was just reproducing the numbers from